Features new to Windows Vista: Sharing

-When a file or folder has been shared, the Sharing Wizard additionally includes an option to automatically compose an email with a embedded hyperlink to the shared resource so the recipient can easily access the file or folder.
+When an item has been shared, the Sharing Wizard additionally includes an option to automatically compose an email with an embedded hyperlink to the shared item so the recipient can easily access the file or folder.

-There are new columns in Windows Explorer that indicate whether an item is shared and the sharees with whom an item is shared; users can arrange and search for items based on these details (for example, to find all items shared with a specific user or group).
-Because it can be difficult to locate or recall each file or folder that is being shared, and the users or groups with whom these resources are shared, Windows Vista includes a Saved Search dedicated to sharing that displays the files and folders directly shared out by the current user.
+There are new columns in Windows Explorer that indicate whether an item is shared and the sharees with whom an item is shared; users can now arrange and search for items based on these details (for example, to find all items shared with a specific user or group).
+Because it can be difficult to find or remember each item that has been shared, as well as the users or groups with whom an item is shared, Windows Vista includes a Shared By Me Saved Search specifically dedicated to displaying files and folders directly shared out by the current user.

 Windows Search

 Windows Vista introduces a Windows Search Index and platform that supersedes both the Indexing Service and Windows Desktop Search to unify platform search and to provide enhanced capabilities and greater rapidity of results; it was developed after the postponement of WinFS and introduces features originally touted as benefits of that platform, such as content indexing, incremental searching, and property stacking.
 Windows Search appears in the Common Item Dialog (Open/Save dialog boxes), the Control Panel, the Start menu, in various applications, and in Windows Explorer.
 Windows Search by default indexes user profiles (excluding AppData).
 Windows Search uses IFilters — the same interface used by Microsoft Exchange Server, SharePoint, and SQL Server — to extract, index, and scan file format contents; it similarly uses Property Handlers to read and modify properties.
 For non-indexed queries, Windows Search in Windows Vista uses the same IFilters that are used for indexing, which offers more consistent results between indexed and non-indexed searches, as well as the ability of non-indexed queries to discover and display results for contents and properties — a feature that was unavailable in previous versions of Windows.

-Windows Search uses a default query syntax referred to as the Advanced Query Syntax (AQS), which features boolean operators (AND, OR, NOT) to disambiguate the parameters of queries for contents, files, items, and properties; an advanced search interface for building queries in place of AQS is available.
+Windows Search uses a default query syntax referred to as the Advanced Query Syntax (AQS), which uses boolean operators (AND, OR, NOT) to disambiguate the parameters of queries for contents, items, and properties; an advanced search interface for constructing queries in place of AQS is available.
 With Windows Vista, Windows Search also includes an optional natural language search syntax called Natural Query Syntax (NQS) that enables queries such as "documents modified today", "e-mail from holly sent this week", "music by Mozart", and "videos of family created December 2007".
 Additionally, Windows Search SQL Syntax, which enables developers to issue SQL clauses and statements for queries is fully supported in Windows Vista.

-Windows Vista by default includes six available Saved Searches: Recent Documents, Recent E-mail, Recent Pictures and Videos, Recently Changed, and Shared By Me.
-When users create a Saved Search they can optionally reuse previous search results; when results of the previous Saved Search change, all Saved Searches that match the criteria will display new results.
+Windows Vista out of the box includes six Saved Searches: Recent Documents, Recent E-mail, Recent Pictures and Videos, Recently Changed, and Shared By Me.
+Users can create custom Saved Searches, customize preexisting ones, and build new Saved Searches on preexisting ones; when results of the previous Saved Search change, all Saved Searches that match the criteria will display the new results.